SMALL PHONE

 Request a quote

-With new and alternative commercial greenhouse operations on the rise, it’s important to choose an insurer that understands the nuances and unique challenges of the horticultural industry.
 Hortica®, a brand of the Sentry Insurance Group, has been serving the horticultural industry for more than 135 years.
-The Hortica team has a deep understanding of the horticultural environment, its risks, and how to help protect your business.
+We have a deep understanding of the horticultural environment, its risks, and how to help protect your business.

 If you have any questions about insuring your business or would like to review your current policy, contact us today or request a quote.